effisso/mc-mod-installer/docs/PrintingToolInfo.md

 ## Describe Mod

-Additional details about each mod are available by calling `mcmods describe mod x` where x is the mod CLI name
+Additional details about each mod are available by calling `mcmods describe mod x` where `x` is the mod CLI name

+## Describe Mod Install

+Print the details of a mod's installation metadata: `mcmods describe installation x` where `x` is the mod CLI name